MeguminSama/Discord-Modloader/README.md

 An in-memory mod loader for Discord.

+If you're using moonlight or Vencord, I recommend using my other projects: [moonlight launcher](https://github.com/meguminsama/moonlight-launcher) or [vencord launcher](https://github.com/meguminsama/vencord-launcher) instead, as they are actively maintained and have installers.

 # Note about 64-bit & 32-bit Discord.

 This modloader currently only supports 64-bit Discord.
 If you aren't currently using the 64-bit version of Discord, make sure you download the 64-bit version from the Discord website.